 Can I sponsor more than one student from the same family?

 Yes, you can.
-Siblings of a sponsored student who are also part of the Student Sponsorship Program will be identified with a client ID # listed after their names.
+Siblings of a sponsored student who are also part of the student sponsorship program can be eligible for sponsorship if they are not already sponsored and after a socio-economic needs assessment of the family and student has been conducted.
 If you would like to inquire whether any of these students are in need of a sponsor, please email email@example.com.